 The contribution of this Teaching Unit to the development and command of the skills and learning outcomes of the programme(s) can be accessed at the end of this sheet, in the section entitled “Programmes/courses offering this Teaching Unit”.

-(1) overview of the methodologies and the issues related to Comparative Literature, with a special focus on the relationships between literature and other arts, mostly cinema (cinematographic adaptations, novelizations, influences, inspirations, multiple reformulations)
+(1) overview of the methodologies and the issues related to Comparative Literature, with a special focus on the relationships between literature and other arts, mostly cinema;

 (2) historical and intermedial path of melodrama from the French Revolution.
-This second part will consist of several comparisons between various artistic media (theater, novel, short story, silent and talking film), fictional genres, texts and films from various geographical and linguistic areas (France, USA, Mexico, Russia)
+This second part will consist of several comparisons between various artistic media and discourses (theater, novel, short story, serial, silent and talking film, political discourse), fictional genres, texts and films from various geographical and linguistic areas (France, USA, Mexico, Spain).

 - Pixerécourt, Coelina ou l'enfant du mystère (pdf en ligne : http://gallica.bnf.fr/ark:/12148/bpt6k133873r/f1.image)